The gray energy of construction and the “gray CO2” of components, the hidden face of the building and construction industry.

 - at the building level, we will have to focus on implementing equivalent energy-efficient materials relying on the lowest possible LCA (life cycle analysis), item by item;

-- at the site level, we need to apply the same analytical approach to save water, fuel and prioritize nearby resources, waste management, sustainable staff travel, etc.
+- at the site level, we need to apply the same analytical approach to save water and fuel and give priority to nearby resources, waste management, sustainable staff travel, etc.

-- at the stage of exploitation, we can reduce gray energy through various maintenance, upkeep, equipment renewal, sobriety, information on good practices for users, etc.
+- at the stage of exploitation, we can reduce embodied energy through various maintenance, upkeep, equipment renewal, sobriety, information on best practices for users, etc.

 - manage the end of life of the project in the most optimal way possible, thinking of the reuse on site or in a nearby sector, recycling, energy recovery.